Deep-learning-active-learning/DLAL/README.md

 Simple script that searches for relevant pickled dictionaries and plots all computed AL algorithms' performance over time for the requested dataset.

 ## HyperOpt
 Used to perform hyperparameter tuning for algorithms.
+Uses Tree Parzen Estimation.
-Uses TPE via the hyperopt package.
+Built on the hyperopt package: http://hyperopt.github.io/hyperopt/

+## load_model
+Takes the best set of hyperparameters found via HyperOpt, and uses those to build VPLNN and VQNN.